 - A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class on a timely basis will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details. - Regular attendance in all classes is expected of all students.
-A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped.
-For online courses, students who fail to complete required activities the first week and thereafter for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.
+A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.